When electric charge flows from place to place, it obeys a local conservation law. By that we mean something very

 This is mostly just a terminology issue, because physically the current is intimately associated with the thing that is conserved.
 Indeed, you cannot even write down the equation for conservation of charge without mentioning the current also:

 We say that the current obeys an approximate continuity equation (not a conservation equation, approximate or otherwise).
 More specifically, in the low-frequency limit – for so-called “DC” circuits – we can ignore the first term on the RHS of equation 3, and what’s left is a continuity equation for the current, namely equation 4:

 While we’re in the neighborhood, if we instead ignore the other term on the RHS of equation 3, we get:

 In fluid dynamics, vortex lines obey a continuity equation.
 In electrodynamics, magnetic field lines obey an exact continuity equation in three dimensions.
-In any region where there are no electrical charges, electric field lines obey a continuity equation.
+In any region where there is no electrical charge, electric field lines obey a continuity equation.

 The important idea is that the full conservation equation – equation 3 – can be understood as a spacetime continuity equation, as discussed in section 2.